AyushGo96/Ayush-Demo/README.md

 # Ayush-Demo
-This is My first Get Repository
+This is My first Git Repository.